Headless Cross (album): Touring

+The Headless Cross tour started in the summer of 1989 with a brief run of 10 shows in North America with Kingdom Come and Silent Rage opening.
+Further planned dates ended up being cancelled.
+In September the band played 10 more dates in the UK and continued to mainland Europe ending in Germany in early October.
+Ian Gillan joined the band for encores at two shows including Copenhagen.
+The same month they played six shows in Japan and finished the tour in the USSR in November - December.
+December dates in Poland, Czechoslovakia and East Germany were tentatively scheduled but did not materialize due to political unrest in the then-Communist states.

 For the live show in support of this album, "Ave Satani", the main theme from Jerry Goldsmith's Oscar-winning soundtrack for The Omen, was used as the intro tape, beginning as the house lights went down.
 This would then segue into a taped recording of "The Gates of Hell" before the band would begin the show with "Headless Cross".
 The intro-tape of "Ave Satani/The Gates of Hell" was used many times, during various tours over the years, up until the Reunion shows.
 "Headless Cross" would be played on all subsequent tours when Tony Martin was in the band but the only other track from the "Headless Cross" album to last beyond that tour was "When Death Calls".

 Black Sabbath were one of the first bands to tour Russia, in 1989, after Mikhail Gorbachev opened the country to western acts.
 Black Sabbath played a total of 25 shows, 13 at Moscow's Olympic Hall and 12 at EKS Hall in Leningrad.
-The two (afternoon/evening) 19 November shows were professionally filmed and eventually released on DVD in some territories in 2008.
+The two (afternoon/evening) 25 November shows were professionally filmed and eventually released on DVD in some territories in 2008.
+Two songs from the Moscow shows were also released as b-sides to the "Feels Good to Me" single in 1990.

 Tony Martin currently tours with a live band named after the album, going by the name of "Tony Martin's Headless Cross".
 They included another former Black Sabbath member, Geoff Nicholls, until his death in 2017.